Doctorate in Organization Development Program Overview

 The program is designed for the working professional, and taught in an executive format with once-a-month, weekend classes and a flexible schedule.

-The program follows an adult learning model, with more time spent on experiential learning, dialog, collaborating, and sharing life experiences.
+The program follows an adult learning model focused on experiential learning, dialog, collaborating, and sharing life experiences.

 The program incorporates diversity, inclusion, social equity, social responsibility, diversity, and sustainability, including students from other cultures and countries as a fundamental part of the experience.